HarshaXR/recall/README.md

 Most AI assistants remember things.
 Recall lets you *see* them.
 Instead of a hidden memory system, Recall transforms memory into something tangible — a dynamic representation of who you are and how you've changed over time.
 It's not just a chatbot.
-It's a map of your mind.
+It's a map of your mind to help build a better you.